10-01-20 1 to 3

 Making A Difference

-ANC received an award from President George H. W. Bush and was also recognized with a "Thousand Points of Light" award, presented to ANC founder Ivy Olson by President Bill Clinton.
+ANC received an award from President George H. W. Bush and was also recognized with the "Thousand Points of Light" award, presented to ANC founder Ivy Olson by President Bill Clinton.

-Food and monetary donations, and reusable shopping bags are accepted directly at ANC or Calvary By the Sea.
-Clothing and household items are accepted at Holy Nativity’s Thrift Store (just across the street at the shopping center).
+Non-perishable food items, monetary donations, and shopping bags are accepted directly at ANC or Calvary By the Sea.
+Clothing and household items are accepted at Holy Nativity’s Thrift Store (just across the street at the Aina Haina shopping center).

 “Everything that is done in the world is done by hope”